-Figure 24 shows the results of the analysis for the use of the high groundwater level foundation which indicates that this does not significantly change the environmental impacts, increasing the potential impacts between 0.5% to 8% across all indicators.
+Figure 24 shows the results of the analysis for the use of the high groundwater level foundation which indicates that this does not significantly change the environmental impacts, increasing the potential impacts between 0.3% to 4% across all indicators.
 The increase in potential impacts directly correlates to the increased use of steel and concrete for this foundation type.

-Abiotic resource depletion (ADP elements) Abiotic resource depletion (ADP fossils) Acidification potential (AP) Eutrophication potential (EP) Freshwater aquatic ecotoxicity potential (FAETP) Global warming potential (GWP) Human toxicity potential (HTP) Marine aquatic ecotoxicity potential (MAETP) Photochemical ozone creation potential (POCP) Terrestrial ecotoxicity potential (TETP) 0% 10% 20% 90% 100% 110% 120% ■ Sensitivity: high ground water level ■ Baseline: low ground water level
+With the exception of ADP elements which reduces (by around 0.3%) for the high ground water level foundation.
+This is due to slight inconsistencies in the inventory flows of the worldsteel (2014) datasets used for steel rebar (worldsteel, 2014) production and burdens for steel scrap and steel credits.

+Abiotic resource depletion (ADP elements)

+Abiotic resource depletion (ADP fossils)

+Acidification potential (AP)

+Eutrophication potential (EP)

+Freshwater aquatic ecotoxicity potential (FAETP)

+Global warming potential (GWP)

+Human toxicity potential (HTP)

+Marine aquatic ecotoxicity potential (MAETP)

+Photochemical ozone creation potential (POCP)